 Ok, I know this post says three books but I will actually talk about four books that are essential to Mexican Genealogy.

 The following books will give you a solid foundation to start your Mexican Ancestry search.
-All three are available at Amazon.com.
+All four are available at Amazon.com.
 Remember to check your local library to see if they have a copy that way you won’t have to buy them.